biopython/biopython.github.io/wiki/SeqIO.md

 **u**niversal readline mode - this means you don't have to worry if the file uses Unix, Mac or DOS/Windows style newline characters.
 The `with`- statement makes sure that the file is properly closed after reading it.
+That should all happen automatically if you just use the filename instead.

 Note that you *must* specify the file format explicitly, unlike [BioPerl's SeqIO](http://bioperl.org/howtos/SeqIO_HOWTO) which can try to guess